solid/solidproject.org/_posts/for-developers/apps/vocabularies/2019-01-01-01_quickstart-creation.md

 published: true
 ---

+# How to create your own vocabulary

-Let's build a very simple vocabulary describing [obelisks](https://en.wikipedia.org/wiki/Obelisk), so that [Cleopatra](https://cleopatra.solid.community/profile/card#me) and [Caesar](https://jcaesar.solid.community/profile/card#me) can share information about their personal collections.
+Let's build a very simple vocabulary describing [obelisks](https://en.wikipedia.org/wiki/Obelisk) (tall, four-sided, narrow tapering monuments that end in a pyramid-like shape), so that [Cleopatra](https://cleopatra.solid.community/profile/card#me) and [Caesar](https://jcaesar.solid.community/profile/card#me) can share information about their personal collections.

 ## From plain English to a graphical representation